5 Day Walking Break

 - Best For: Choice of relaxation or exploring

-Take time to truly immerse yourself in the beauty and tranquillity of Abel Tasman National Park on our 5 Day Tour.
+Immerse yourself in the beauty and tranquillity of Abel Tasman National Park.

-During your extra days you can relax at our Beachfront Lodges or delve deeper into the Park.
+During your extra days you can delve deeper into the Park or relax by the beach.

 - Try enclosed-water kayaking in tranquil lagoons